In this article, we will cover best practices to prevent water damage on your Rhombus cameras. Topics included in this article are:

 Desiccant

-Place the included moisture-trapping desiccant bag (in the R2 box) inside the camera before replacing the dome.
+Place the included moisture-trapping desiccant bag inside the camera before reattached the dome.

 Seal

-When the dome is reapplied after mounting and aiming, sometimes the sealing gasket can be twisted or unseated.
+When the dome is reattached after mounting and aiming, the sealing gasket can sometimes be twisted or unseated.
 The seal can also be incomplete if the dome screws aren't sufficiently tightened.
 Check the seal to ensure a properly seated and tight fit.

 Treatments

-Anti-fog wipes and sprays are generally available and can be applied to the inside and outside of the dome bubble to provide an additional layer of protection against condensation.
+Anti-fog wipes and sprays are generally available and can be applied to the inside and outside of the dome bubble to provide additional protection against condensation.

 Helpful Links